-Types of risk assessments at OHS and children's homes:
+Types of risk assessments at The Ribble Autism School:

-• Formal risk assessments - these assessments are prepared in advance, recorded and monitored on a regular basis.

-• Dynamic risk assessments - these are carried out "in real time" in response to an unforeseen risk.
+- Formal risk assessments these assessments are prepared in advance, recorded and monitored on a regular basis. - Dynamic risk assessments these are carried out "in real time" in response to an unforeseen risk.
 The dynamic management of risk is about decision making and taking action to eliminate or reduce risk in the rapidly changing circumstances of an incident.
 The need for carrying out a dynamic risk should result in a review of the formal risk assessment.